 Combined with their compact size, this results in crispy foods that take less time to cook.
 Best of all, they accomplish this with little-to-no oil.
 And that’s good news, because research shows eating fried food regularly significantly raises the risk of obesity and life-threatening chronic illnesses like Type-2 diabetes and coronary artery disease.

 How are they different from traditional deep fryers?

 While air fryers cook and crisp food with hot air, deep fryers require you to submerge it in a vat of heated oil.
 The oil causes water in the food to evaporate, which then allows oil to soak in, resulting in foods with crunchy coatings, and moist, oily insides.

-“An air fryer will also give you that crispy exterior and juicy internal texture,” Logan said.
+“An air fryer will also give you that crispy exterior and juicy internal texture,” Anderson said.
 “But, you’re not getting all the oil you would be consuming if you ate traditionally deep-fried foods.”

 For example, a single chicken breast cooked in a traditional deep fryer delivers about 364 calories and 18.5 grams of artery-clogging fat.
 The same piece of chicken cooked in an air fryer clocks in at only 188 calories and 6 grams of fat.
 Depending on the recipe and ingredients you choose, an air fryer can trim calories by as much as 70% to 80%.

 How do air-fried foods taste?

 With their varying textures, deep-friend foods appeal to several senses at once.
 Also, their high fat content stimulates the brain's reward system.
 With an air fryer you get that crispy exterior and tender interior, and far less fat and calories.